utopius/confluence-export-tables-to-excel-plugin/README.md

 # Confluence Export table to Excel Plugin

+This plugin enables you to download tables on Confluence pages as Office Open XML / OOXML sheets.

 The plugin consists of the following components:
 * A servlet which creates an Office Open XML (.xslx) Workbook from JSON
 * A user-macro which to decorate tables with a button to initiate the export